 General information regarding graduation from the Graduate School may be found at http://grad.buffalo.edu/Academics/Graduation.html.
 This includes information regarding deadlines, required forms, and a checklist of requirements.

 STL Candidates must meet the Graduate School’s degree conferral requirements to be eligible to graduate:

-Further, the MS STL program requires that all students complete an exit interview with Director Dr. Panos Anastasopoulos prior to graduation.
+Further, the MS STL program requires that all students complete an exit interview with the institute director prior to graduation.
 Students should email the graduate coordinator to assist with setting up this exit interview in the final semester of the program.

 There are several other documents and websites, updated regularly, with which you should be familiar, because they contain University policies and procedures.
 Among these are the following:

 • The Graduate School Policies and Procedures: Ofﬁce of the Graduate School, 402 Capen Hall

 • Student Response Center/ 1Capen (ﬁnancial aid, billing, registration, ﬁnancial records), 1 Capen Hall